Transforming Jetty Road Glenelg - FAQs

 - How will the Transforming Jetty Road, Glenelg project be undertaken?

 Jetty Road is one kilometre in length and supports 19 side streets and laneways and more than 300 businesses.
-Because of this, the Transforming Jetty Road, Glenelg project will be staged over three years and in three zones – City, Transition and Coast.
+Because of this, the Transforming Jetty Road, Glenelg project is being staged over three years and in three zones – City, Transition and Coast.

 - The City zone starts at the Brighton Road intersection and extends west to the Partridge / Gordon streets intersection.